open-covid-19/data/README.md

 | A simple visualization tool was built to explore the Open COVID-19 datasets, the [Open COVID-19 Explorer][12]: [![](https://github.com/open-covid-19/explorer/raw/master/screenshots/explorer.png)][12] | If you want to see [interactive charts with a unique UX][14], don't miss what [@Mahks](https://github.com/Mahks) built using the Open COVID-19 dataset: [![](https://i.imgur.com/cIODOtp.png)][14] |
 | You can also check out the great work of [@quixote79](https://github.com/quixote79), [a MapBox-powered interactive map site][13]: [![](https://i.imgur.com/nFwxJId.png)][13] | Experience [clean, clear graphs with smooth animations][15] thanks to the work of [@jmullo](https://github.com/jmullo): [![](https://i.imgur.com/xdCzsUO.png)][15] |

 If you are using this data, feel free to open an issue and let us know so we can give you a call-out here.

 ## Use the data
 The data is available as CSV and JSON files, which are published in Github Pages so they can be served directly to Javascript applications without the need of a proxy to set the correct headers for CORS and content type.
-Some datasets have a version with all historical data, and another version with only the latest daily data.
-Some only have the one or the other available.
-Th datasets available from this project are:
+`data.csv` has a version with all historical data, and another version with only the latest daily data.
+All other datasets only have either historical or the latest data.
+The datasets available from this project are:

 | Dataset | CSV URL | JSON URL |
 | ------- | ------- | -------- |